ivansimunyak/pizzeria-vue/README.md

 ## Project setup

-Set up database from pizzeriadb.sql and run commands below to start At login use username admin and password admin or combination (username,password) customer customer or employee employee
+Set up database from pizzeriadb.sql and run commands below to start.
+At login you can use any of the following three combinations to see different interfaces:
+1. username: admin password: admin
+2. username: employee password: employee
+3. username: customer password: customer